 Ethyl Mercaptan, ethanethiol is a clear colorless liquid.
 It has an overpowering stench.
-Its vapors can worsen nostril and mouth. it is able to even be lethal if swallowed or upon inhalation. however the amount brought to LPG gas cylinder for cooking is safe and does no longer motive any issues.
+Its vapors can worsen the nostril and mouth. it is able to even be lethal if swallowed or upon inhalation. however, the amount brought to the LPG gas cylinder for cooking is safe and does no longer motive any issues.

 Liquefied petroleum gas hazard